Source-robotics/PAROL-docs/docs/page4.md

  For low level software only PAROL6 control board software is available.
  PAROL6 commander software allows you to write simple robot arm scripts.
 Scripting language is called RBTscript.

+---

+## **Python API**

+!!!
+Tip annotate "Commander alternative"

+    Alternative to the commander software is controling the robot with python API.<br />
+    More info and guide can be found in the github repo: [Link](https://github.com/PCrnjak/PAROL6-python-API) <br />

+---

 ## **PAROL6 commander software**